shogun-toolbox/shogun/doc/cookbook/source/examples/clustering/gmm.rst

 .. sgexample:: gmm.sg:create_features

-We initialize :sgclass:`GMM`, passing the desired number of mixture components.
+We initialize :sgclass:`CGMM`, passing the desired number of mixture components.

 .. sgexample:: gmm.sg:create_gmm_instance

-We provide training features to the :sgclass:`GMM` object, train it by using EM algorithm and sample data-points from the trained model.
+We provide training features to the :sgclass:`CGMM` object, train it by using EM algorithm and sample data-points from the trained model.

 .. sgexample:: gmm.sg:train_sample